TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/SyntaxHighlightingOfADataStructure/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can syntax highlight a data structure using the extension “extdeveval” and the code highlighter.
+You can syntax highlight a data structure using the extension "extdeveval" and the code highlighter.
 Just copy the DS XML content into the form:

 |img-58|